 Upper-Level Competency Exam.
 The upper-level competency exam helps music majors select and pursue the most suitable career.
 On completion of four long semesters of private lessons in a major performance area, the total musical performance, music, and academic records are reviewed by the music faculty.
-This review is completed before the processing of a degree outline and before the student enrolls for 3000-level courses in applied music.
+This review is completed before the student enrolls for 3000-level courses in applied music.
 The upper-level competency exam is offered at the end of each long semester.
 Specific information and requirements are available on request.

-Transfer students with four or more semesters of applied study should complete the exam at the end of the first semester of applied music study at SWT, unless additional remediation is suggested by the studio teacher.
+Transfer students with four or more semesters of applied study should complete the exam at the end of the first semester of applied music study at Texas State, unless additional remediation is suggested by the studio teacher.